88-degrees/Book-of-Changes/e88a82jie.md

 **Jié ䷻** intimates that (under its conditions) there will be progress and attainment.
 (But) if the regulations (which it prescribes) be severe and difficult, they cannot be permanent.

-1. The first NINE, undivided, shows its subject not quitting the courtyard outside his door.
+1. The first NINE, undivided, shows its subject not

+###### p.
+198

+quitting the courtyard outside his door.
 There will be no error.

 2. The second NINE, undivided, shows its subject not quitting the courtyard inside his gate.
 There will be evil.